iSEE/iSEE/README.md

 Please keep in mind that those public instances are for trial purposes only;
 yet they demonstrate how you or your system administrator can setup _iSEE_ for analyzing or sharing your precomputed `SummarizedExperiment`/`SingleCellExperiment` object.

-## Extending _iSEE_
+## Extending _iSEE_ {#extending-isee}

 If you want to extend the functionality of _iSEE_, you can create custom panels which add new possibilities to interact with your data.
+Custom panels can be defined in independent R packages that include _iSEE_ in the `Imports:` sections of their DESCRIPTION file.
-You can find a gallery with working examples of how to do it [here](https://github.com/kevinrue/iSEE_custom).
+You can find a collection of working examples of how to do it in [iSEEu](https://github.com/iSEE/iSEEu).
 Feel free to contact the developing team, should you need some clarifications on how _iSEE_ works internally.
-Submit a pull request once the implementation is complete, if you want to have it added to the gallery.

 [Figure1]: https://f1000researchdata.s3.amazonaws.com/manuscripts/16293/6bf85f9d-8352-4a78-a8da-456f05f5c4c9_figure1.gif "iSEE uses a customisable multi-panel layout"